tohyuting/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Updating a Product in a Supplier/Warehouse

+1. Update a product in a supplier/warehouse while all warehouses and suppliers are being shown

+   1. Prerequisites: List all suppliers/warehouses using the `list` command.
+At least one warehouse/supplier in the list.
+First warehouse does not have the product `Panadol` while the first supplier has.

+   1. Test case: `update ct/w i/1 pd/Panadol q/350 t/Fever`<br>
+      Expected: Product with the name `Panadol` with the quantity `350` and tag `fever` added to the first warehouse.
+Details of the new product shown in the display message.

+   1. Test case: `update ct/s i/1 pd/Panadol q/350 t/Fever`<br>
+      Expected: Product with the name `Panadol` in the first supplier is updated with the quantity `350` and tag `fever`.
+Details of the new product shown in the display message.

+   1. Test case: `update ct/s i/1 pd/Panadol`<br>
+      Expected: No product is added as the product exists in the supplier and neither the quantity or tag prefixes were supplied.
+Error details shown in the displayed message.

+   1. Test case: `update  ct/w i/0 pd/Panadol q/350 t/Fever`<br>
+      Expected: No product is added or updated.
+Error details shown in the displayed message.

+   1. Test case: `update ct/w i/x pd/Panadol q/350 t/Fever` (where x is larger than the list size)
+      Expected: No product is added or updated.
+Similar to previous.

+### Assigning a macro

+1. Assigning a supplier while all suppliers are being shown

+   1. Prerequisites: List all suppliers using the `list` command.
+Multiple suppliers in the list.

+   1. Test case: `delete 1`<br>
+      Expected: First contact is deleted from the list.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+   1. Test case: `delete 0`<br>
+      Expected: No supplier is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

 1. _{ more test cases …​ }_